 I logged my activities for a week and found that little in my workday resulted in positive energy, whether or not I was highly engaged.
 So, I knew that the job that I was in at the time was not something I should seek post-military.

-The Odyssey Plan exercise asks readers to develop five year plans.
-Readers use mind mapping techniques to identify the activities in your life that make you happy.
-Then readers use that information to build several unique five year plans.
+The Odyssey Plan exercise asks readers to develop five-year plans.
+Readers use mind mapping techniques to identify the activities in their life that make them happy.
+Then readers use that information to build several unique five-year plans.
 This exercise helped me visualize three potential futures for myself that I would not have considered.